Damon Jones: Personal life

 Jones majored in sociology at the University of Houston.
 Jones has a child with former WNBA star and Women's Basketball Hall of Famer Tina Thompson.
 In January 2006, Jones became the first NBA player to sign with a Chinese shoe company when he signed a two-year contract with Li-Ning.

 Gambling investigation

 On October 23, 2025, Jones, Miami Heat player Terry Rozier, and Portland Trail Blazers head coach Chauncey Billups were arrested in connection with a federal investigation into sports betting and gambling.
 While the exact charges are not known as of yet, FBI director Kash Patel is expected to hold a press conference to speak on additional possible charges and arrests.

+On April 28, 2026, Jones pleaded guilty to two federal counts.
+He pleaded guilty to conspiracy to commit wire fraud in the NBA insider trading case and to one count in the rigged poker game ring.
+He became the first of 34 defendants in the case to plead guilty.